discordjs/guide/guide/sharding/additional-information.md

 * [Listen.moe](https://github.com/LISTEN-moe/discord-bot)

-If you know of other open source bots that are sharded and use discord.js, feel free to [make a pull request](https://github.com/discordjs/guide/blob/master/guide/sharding/additional-information.md)!
+If you know of other open-source bots that use sharding and discord.js, feel free to [make a pull request](https://github.com/discordjs/guide/blob/master/guide/sharding/additional-information.md)!